The three-part sequence depicts people, circumstances and associations linked with the title-fruit.

 He first appeared in The Demobbed Bricklayer of Sandpit (from Station Island, 1984), his friendly cheerful personality celebrated by ‘merriment in the spirit level’s eye’ and the ‘song of his trowel’.
 His final appearance comes in ‘District and Circle’ of 2006, an elegiac sequence of 5 sonnets To Mick Joyce in Heaven.
 Heaney commented that the sheer weight of his tools required the strength of a hero of classical literature – a ‘demobbed Achilles … prince of the sandpiles’.
 The final poem of Damson will turn the anonymous bricklayer into an Odysseus in Hades.

-The boy-watcher’s attention has been caught by sight of a wound: its heraldic blood-red colour (Gules); building-site effects (cement dust); its texture: matte tacky blood; where it is: on the bricklayer’s knuckles; what it resembles: like the damson stain / That seeped through his packed lunch.
-This latter element will contribute to the coda.
+The boy-watcher’s attention has been caught by sight of a wound: its colour – a noble heraldic blood-red (gules) stained by building-site effects (cement dust); its congealing texture (matte tacky blood); where it was inflicted (bricklayer’s knuckles); what it reminded the youngster of (damson stain that seeped through his packed lunch).

 - gules: red, as a heraldic tincture;

 - hod: builder’s V-shaped open trough on a pole, designed to carrying bricks in number;